-The Authority does not have any FVOCI.
+The Authority does not have any Fair Value through Other Comprehensive Income.

 Financial assets are recognised in the Statement of Accounts when the authority becomes party to the financial instrument contract.
 Financial assets are derecognised when the contractual rights have expired or the asset has been transferred.